 In March 2012, we entered into an amended lease agreement related to our San Francisco, California office space.
-The amendment, which takes effect on May 1, 2013, will increase the rentable space to approximately 67,000 total square feet and will extend the term through October 2019.
-The monthly base rent payments pursuant to this lease will initially be approximately \$0.3 million per month, increasing to approximately \$0.4 million per month.
-Total future non-cancelable minimum lease payments from May 2013 through October 2019 will be \$26.1 million, which is included in the table above.
+The amendment, which took effect on May 1, 2013, increased the rentable space to approximately 67,000 total square feet and extended the term through October 2019.
+The monthly base rent payments pursuant to this lease are approximately \$0.3 million per month, increasing to approximately \$0.4 million per month.
+As of December 31, 2013, the total future minimum payments required under this non-cancelable operating lease is \$24.3 million, which is included in the table above.

 Other noncurrent liabilities in our consolidated balance sheets consist primarily of deferred tax liabilities.
-As of December 31, 2012, we had net noncurrent deferred tax liabilities of \$18.1 million.
+As of December 31, 2013, we had net noncurrent deferred tax liabilities of \$11.7 million primarily arising from amortization and depreciation expense.
 At this time, we are unable to make a reasonably reliable estimate of the timing of payments in individual years in connection with these tax liabilities; therefore, such amounts are not included in the above contractual obligations table.